pwFoo/Mastodon-OAuth-Documentation/README.md

 OAuth requires the Authorization Code to expire.
 It recommends 10 minutes.

 Your app must not reuse one.
-Reusing an authorization code will cause the server to deny your request, but could also cause the server to revoke tokens previously issued based on that authorization code.
+Reusing an authorization code will cause the server to deny your request, but could also cause the server to revoke tokens previously issued using that authorization code.

 An authorization code is also associated with a client ID and redirect URI.

 TODO - how long do auth code last
 TODO - does server revoke tokens prev assigned based on reused auth code

-### Server Responded with Error
+### Server Responded with an Error

 If the user or server denied your request, or an error occurred, the web browser is set to the URL you gave it with `error` and `error_description` parameters added.
 A `state` parameter will be included if one was included in the request.